❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 This screen has important details to you need to fill in:

 • Stack name: Give this stack a recognisable name, you'll see this in various locations in the AWS Console.
-It'll also make it easier to clean these resources up later if you with to remove them.
+It'll also make it easier to clean these resources up later if you wish to remove them.

 • VPC ID: The ID of the Virtual Private Cloud network to deploy the node in.
 Make sure it's the same VPC where you've deployed your Amazon MSK cluster.